mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

 In this case the values are split into 3 variables (x, y, z) and then printed to the console and additionally used to add a new point object to Rhino.

-Reading a CSV file into list is great for data that has the same number of values in each line and the postion of the values are the same.
-But sometimes it is easier to read csv values into a dictionary where the values have names.
+Reading a CSV file into a list is great for data that has the same number of values in each line and the position of the values are the same.
+However sometimes it is easier to read csv values into a dictionary where the values have names.

 ## Reading into a dictionary